AngererSebastian/InternetSecurity/project_proposal.md

 ### Server
 We will use 2 json-servers (one for input the other for output) as interfaces so clients could communikate with our server.
 The server will just read the input.json process the commands in this file and output in output.json.
 The two json servers will run under two diffrent ports (-p <port>).

+The Server itself just needs to add IDs and redirect packages, we also need to make a switch that deletes an ID if it isn't used anymore.

 ## Tasks